Man accused of bestiality found hanging from tree in Bengal | Headlines

 Man accused of bestiality found hanging from tree in Bengal

 Ridiculed for allegedly having sex with a cow, a 52-year-old man in West Bengal's South 24 Parganas district suspectedly ended his life, police said on Friday.
-The body of Gautam Patra was found hanging from a tree.
+The body of Gautam Patra was found hanging from a tree in Ghoramara-Hathkhola village.

 Patra's body has been sent for postmortem, the officer said, adding further investigation is under way..